Heroine: Average

 romantic love, and a whopping dose of city chic add up to a second-chance

 romance, difficult relationship choices, and a surprising career path.
-Despite

 an edgy and sarcastic voice, Ellie is sincere and shows integrity of